maximiliysiss/yautbox/src/Yautbox.Postgres/README.md

 ## Migrations and readiness

 This provider runs FluentMigrator migrations on startup and waits for readiness before handlers begin polling.
-The database user must have permissions to create schemas, tables, and types.
+Ensure the schema exists (or set `SchemaName` to an existing schema such as `public`).
+The database user must have permissions to create tables.

 ## Notes